lipeng-chen/lipeng-chen.github.io/_pages/about.md

 We are looking for talented PhD/master students, research assistants, interns, postdocs, engineers, and collaborators who have a strong interest and passion in robotics and AI ([more details]()).
 Feel free to drop me an email.

 ## Research Interests

+My research focuses at the intersection of ...... and robotics, particularly the following areas:

+- **Robot Perception:** computer vision, 6D pose estimation, tactile sensing
-- **Robot Grasping, Manipulation:** image recognition, image generation, video captioning
+- **Robot Grasping, Manipulation:** grasp/manipulation planning, dexterous manipulation, deformable manipulation, etc.
-- **Motion Planning and Control:** meta-learning, incremental learning, transfer learning
+- **Motion Planning and Control:** whole-body control, legged locomotion, loco-manipulation, etc.
-- **Human-Robot Interaction, Collaboration** meta-learning, incremental learning, transfer learning
+- **Human-Robot Interaction, Collaboration:** human modeling, etc.

 News
 ======